mylabpcb/myCPU/pages/en/mycpu/modules/flags_reg_sequencer.md

 ---
 title: "myCPU: The Sequencer and Flags Register module"
-subtitle: The heart beat of the CPU
+subtitle: The Heart beat of the CPU
 layout: page
 show_sidebar: false
 hide_footer: true